raibernal03/CSE_1325-Project/README.md

 # CSE 1325 Final Project

-This project is a set of mini games which earn you points to level up a virtual pet.
+A virtual pet game where you use mini games to earn points to level up your pet.

 the three mini games are:

 1. Hangman.Hangman (word guessing game)
 1. Tick Tack Toe
-1. Rock, Paper, Scissors (random number game)
+1. Rock Paper Scissors (random number game)

-Each of these games will have at least two difficulties, and you will be able to earn points from winning the games
+Some of the games have several difficulties, and some do not.

 ## Game Descriptions

 ### Hangman.Hangman (HM)

-There will be a word bank where we will pull from and the user will input different letters to see which would match the word.
-When the user thinks they know the word they will have a chance to enter the entire word.
+A word guessing game, where we pull a word from a file and have the user guess either the whole letter or the whole word.
+They have 7 lives, and can earn from 3-5 points

 #### difficulty level:

-Will be determined by the length of the word
+Will be determined by the length of the word.
+The three different difficulties are: 4-5 letter, 6-7 letters, 8-9 letters.

 ### Tick Tack Toe (TTT)